umguec/Decoding-brain-representations/README.md

 .
 .

-The answer is its mean vector.
+The answer is its mean vector, which is the solution of our initial problem.
+That is:

-We can now plug any **y** in the below equation and reconstruct the most probable **x** that could have caused it.

 argmax_**x** P(**x** | **y**) =
 **mu**\_posterior =
 ...

+Now, we can plug any **y** in the above equation and reconstruct the most probable **x** that could have caused it.

 ## Task 4